icpc/live-v3/README.md

 ### To test your changes:

-1. `live-v3\gradlew run -Plive.dev.contest=nerc-onsite-2020`
+1. `live-v3\gradlew :backend:run -Plive.dev.contest=nerc-onsite-2020`
-    1. Or run one of configurations from IDEA stored in .run
+   * Or run one of configurations from IDEA stored in .run
 2. open http://localhost:8080/admin to control overlay
 3. open http://localhost:8080/overlay to view result